What is Bainbridge Island Doing to Increase Mobility and Public Accessibility?

 Sidewalks and walkways near transit stops

-Sidewalks and walkways near schools
+Sidewalks and walkways near Schools

 Sidewalks and walkways near commercial centers

-Sidewalks and walkways near homes with destinations
+Sidewalks and walkways near homes

 Get in Touch